rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 ### The Pruning Algorithms

 The most popular pruning algorithm[^3] for chess engines is *alpha-beta* pruning.
-Another popular algorithm is *ProbCut*, which is similar to alpha-beta but theoretically superior.
+Another popular algorithm is *ProbCut*, which is based upon alpha-beta but is theoretically faster.

 An engine using alpha-beta pruning starts the search normally, playing hypothetical moves and evaluating the resulting positions.
 During this process,